Master's in Law and Financial Markets

 The annual tuition fees for the taught component can be paid in 10 instalments

-- 10 instalments: 1st instalment of 20% of the total amount paid upon enrolment and the remaining amount in 9 instalments paid between the 1st and 10th of the months of September through May.
+- 10 instalments: 1st instalment of 20% of the total amount paid at the time of enrolment, and the remaining amount in 9 instalments paid between the 1st and 10th of the months of September to May.

-- 4 instalments: 25% of the total amount paid upon enrolment, remaining instalments:
+- 4 instalments: 25% of the total amount paid at registration, remaining instalments:

 - 1st semester: between the 1st and 10th (October, November, January);